Latest projections for every bowl game, including the College Football Playoff

-As we inch closer to the first College Football Playoff rankings release on Tuesday, the debate over the final four teams is ramping up.
+After a college football weekend with postponements, cancellations and altered schedules, we return with another bowl game outlook.

-While a handful of Power 5 teams remain undefeated (albeit while playing a different amount of games among them because of the coronavirus pandemic), there are other programs looking to squeeze into a New Year's Six bowl.
+Will the final four change with the second College Football Playoff ranking coming this Tuesday?
+Where will Ohio State fall in the mix?

-Kyle Bonagura and Mark Schlabach weigh in with their latest bowl projections after Saturday's action.
+Kyle Bonagura and Mark Schlabach weigh in with their latest bowl projections.

 College Football Playoff